 Depth-of-Field.
 Given depth partitions of the visible fragments, depth-of-field can be performed on the GPU by applying a depthbased blur that is weighted by the distance from the focal plane (i.e., a spatially-varying blur based on the circle-of-confusion).
-The drawbacks of this approach are that fragments from the background bleed onto the foreground and a sharp background cannot be seen behind blurry, transparent foreground objects.
-These problems are largely ameliorated by partitioning the scene into foreground, midground, and background depth layers [NVIDIA 2005; Kass et al. 2006; Lefohn 2006], blurring each layer separately, and compositing them together.
+The drawback of this approach is that fragments from the background bleed onto the foreground and a sharp background cannot be seen behind blurry, transparent foreground objects.
+These problems are largely ameliorated by partitioning the scene into foreground, midground, and background depth layers [NVIDIA 2005; Lefohn 2006], blurring each layer separately, and compositing them together.
 This approach requires rendering the entire scene three times with different near and far planes.
-With the kbuffer, we can route the foreground, midground, and background fragments into separate buffers based on their depth values.
+With the k-buffer, we can route the foreground, midground, and background fragments into separate buffers based on their depth values.
 These buffers can then be blurred separately and composited into the final image.
-Figure 8 shows an example of depth-of-field with transparent foreground, using the k-buffer.
+Figure 8 shows an example of depth-of-field using the k-buffer.